swiftlang/swift-docc/Sources/docc/DocCDocumentation.docc/adding-supplemental-content-to-a-documentation-catalog.md

 ```

 To add an article to your documentation catalog, use a text editor and create a
 file with an appropriate title and add an `.md` extension.

+> Important:
-DocC uses the file
+> DocC uses the article's lowercased file name, with consecutive
-name you choose to determine the URL path string for the article, converting
-upper case letters to lower case, and converting spaces and punctuation to
+> sequences of whitespace and punctuation replaced with a hyphen (`-`), as a
+> path component in the URL for that page.
+>
+> If two or more articles have the same file name, DocC will raise a warning
+> and skip building documentation for all but one of those articles.
+>
+> DocC doesn't display the article file name in content.
+Instead, it uses the
-hyphens.
-DocC always uses the title from the level 1 header as the title of the
+> title from the level 1 header in places where the article is referenced.
-article, and not the file name.

 After the Overview section, additional sections and subsections use a double
 hash (##) for a level 2 header, and a triple hash (###) for a level 3 header.